On the derived Tate curve and global smooth Tate $K$-theory: A spectral lift of the Katz--Mazur P -divisible group

-The Katz--Mazur group scheme $\T_\km^\heartsuit$ is a $\P$-divisible group defined over $\G_{m,\Z}$ such that its associated torsion points base-change over $\Z\llpar q \rrpar$ to the $\P$-divisible group associated with the Tate curve.
-As we will show now, the previous section provides a canonical lift of $\T_\km^\heartsuit$ to a group object over $\G_{m,\KU}$.\\
+The Katz--Mazur group scheme $\T_\km^\heartsuit$ is a $\P$-divisible group defined over $\G_{m,\Z}$ such that its associated torsion points base-change over $\Z\llpar q \rrpar$ to the $\P$-divisible group associated with the Tate curve; see \cite[\textsection8.7]{km}.
+As we will show now, the previous section provides a functorial lift of $\T_\km^\heartsuit$ to a group object over $\G_{m,\KU}$.\\

 Let $\G_m$ be the multiplicative group scheme over the sphere from \cite[\textsection1.6.3]{ec2} whose underlying spectral scheme is given by the spectrum of $\Sph[q^{\pm}]=\Sph[\N][q^{-1}]=\Sph[\Z]$, the localisation of the suspension spectrum of the natural numbers at the generator $q$.
 By Snaith's theorem, see \cite[\textsection6.5]{ec2}, $\KU$ is the orientation classifier of $\G_m$, and so $\G_m$ has a canonical orientation after base-change to $\KU$.
 The machinery of \cite{davidandlennart} then gives us the functor (\ref{ellcohom}), which now takes the form